-Worship Metal highlights some truly forgotten classics from this most recognisable metal label!
+Worship Metal highlights some semi-forgotten and underrated gems from this most recognisable metal label!

 Disincarnate – Dreams Of The Carrion Kind (1993)

 Arriving just as the golden age of death metal drew to a close, James Murphy’s (Cancer, Death, Obituary, Testament) Disincarnate were a state of the art shock to the system; enamoured with technical showboating and bringing a level of brutality to technical death metal that had rarely been heard.